ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 |};
 ```

-The body of the response is of type `ErrorMsg` which simply has a string field named `errmsg`.
-Based on the need users can have any data type for their response body.
+The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
+Based on the need, users can have any data type for their response body.

 ## Writing a Resource to Get Filtered COVID-19 Data by ISO Code